jlevente/link-vgi/workshop/case_study/extracting_pois.md

-Sometimes, not all datasets provide explicit POI locations and instead provide the locations of things such as geo-lacated photographs.
-In this example, we will use the data obtained from Flickr in the format of geo-referenced images to identify possible points of interest in the Heslinki area.
+Sometimes, not all datasets provide explicit POI locations and instead provide the locations of things such as geo-located photographs.
+In this example, we will use the data obtained from Flickr in the format of geo-referenced images to identify locations that maz contain possible points of interest in the Heslinki area.

 ![POI map of Helsinki](https://raw.githubusercontent.com/jlevente/link-vgi/master/workshop/case_study/pois.png)